-TCDD, CDDs, CDFs, and dioxin-like PCBs are a class of well-studied compounds whose human cancer potential is supported by a large database including limited epidemiological support, unequivocal animal carcinogenesis, and biologic plausibility based on mode-of-action data.
-In 1985, EPA classified TCDD and related compounds as "probable" human carcinogens based on the available data.
+TCDD, CDDs, CDFs, and dioxin-like PCBs are a class of well-studied compounds whose human cancer potential is supported by a large database including "limited" epidemiological support, unequivocal animal carcinogenesis, and biologic plausibility based on mode of action data.
+In 1985, EPA classified 2,3,7,8-TCDD and related compounds as "probable" human carcinogens based on the available data.
 During the intervening years, the database relating to the carcinogenicity of dioxin and related compounds has grown and strengthened considerably.
 In addition, EPA guidance for carcinogen risk assessment has evolved (U.S. EPA, 1996).
-Under EPA's current approach, TCDD is best characterized as a "human carcinogen."
-This means that, based on the weight of all of the evidence (human, animal, mode of action), TCDD meets the stringent criteria that allows EPA and the scientific community to accept a causal relationship between TCDD exposure and cancer hazard.
+Under EPA's current approach, 2,3,7,8-TCDD is best characterized as a "human carcinogen."
+This means that, based on the weight of all of the evidence (human, animal, mode of action), 2,3,7,8-TCDD meets the stringent criteria that allows EPA and the scientific community to accept a causal relationship between 2,3,7,8-TCDD exposure and cancer hazard.
 The guidance suggests that "human carcinogen" is an appropriate descriptor of carcinogenic potential when there is an absence of conclusive epidemiologic evidence to clearly establish a cause-and-effect relationship between human exposure and cancer, but there is compelling carcinogenicity data in animals and mechanistic information in animals and humans demonstrating similar modes of carcinogenic action.
-The "human carcinogen" descriptor is suggested for TCDD because all of the following conditions are met:
+The "human carcinogen" descriptor is suggested for 2,3,7,8-TCDD because all of the following conditions are met:

-- Occupational epidemiologic studies show an association between TCDD exposure and increases in cancer at all sites, in lung cancer, and perhaps at other sites, but the data are insufficient on their own to demonstrate a causal association - There is extensive carcinogenicity in both sexes of multiple species of animals at multiple sites. - There is general agreement that the mode of TCDD's carcinogenicity is AhR dependent and proceeds through modification of the action of a number of receptor and hormone systems involved in cell growth and differentiation, such as the epidermal growth factor receptor and estrogen receptor. - Equivalent body burdens in animals and in human populations expressing an association between exposure to TCDD and cancer, and the determination of active AhR and dioxin-responsive elements in the general human population.
-There is no reason to believe that these events would not occur in the occupational cohorts studied.
+- Occupational epidemiologic studies show an association between 2,3,7,8-TCDD exposure and increases in cancer at all sites, in lung cancer, and perhaps at other sites, but the data are insufficient on their own to demonstrate a causal association. - There is extensive carcinogenicity in both sexes of multiple species of animals at multiple sites. - There is general agreement that the mode of 2,3,7,8-TCDD's carcinogenicity is AhR dependent and proceeds through modification of the action of a number of receptor and hormone systems involved in cell growth and differentiation, such as the epidermal growth factor receptor and estrogen receptor. - The human AhR and rodent AhR are similar in structure and function and once transformed, both bind to the same DNA response elements, designated DRE's. - Human and rodent tissue and organ cultures respond to TCDD and related chemicals in a similar manner and at similar concentrations.